boyska/TORtp/README.md

 # How it works:

-TORtp add custom Tor configuration file (/etc/tor/torrc) with integrate Tor's transparent functionality and DNSport and add custom IPtables rules for redirect all outgoing traffic on Tor Netwokr.
+TORtp add custom Tor configuration file (/etc/tor/torrc) with integrate Tor's transparent functionality and add custom IPtables rules for redirect all outgoing traffic on Tor Netwokr.

 # Required software: